Photo by Ashraf Amra/Anadolu via Getty Images

 In interviews, some have tried to describe the "unspeakable" devastation they witnessed.
 A US plastic surgeon and former Army combat trauma surgeon who treated mostly children at European Gaza Hospital, performing about 115 reconstructive surgeries on gunshot wounds to the face along with amputations and care for severe burns, said it was more horrific than working in Sarajevo and Iraq.
 An orthopedic surgeon wrote, “Gaza was the first time I held a baby’s brains in my hand.
 The first of many."
 "Every day I saw babies die," said a pediatric nurse practitioner trying to provide maternity care.
 "They had been born healthy, but their mothers were so malnourished they couldn't breastfeed, and there was no formula or clean water.
 So they starved."
 "You try to save the ones you can save," said a Jewish American orthopedic surgeon who described two six-year-olds who ultimately died from two "perfect" gunshot wounds to head and chest.
 Specifically targeted?, he was asked.
 "Definitively," he said.
 "No toddler gets shot twice by mistake by the 'world's best snipers.'"

 Doctors say civilian casualties are almost always children: "I've seen more shredded, incinerated children than I've ever seen - missing body parts, crushed by buildings, bomb explosions, shrapnel."
 The Palestine Children's Relief Fund has evacuated about 200 to Chicago for care.
 One boy on their list had "shrapnels in back and chest with spinal cord injury resulting in post- traumatic paraplegia, multiple surgeries, intracranial hemorrhage"; he died before they could get him out.
 Hazem Rahma and his wife ran an orphanage in Gaza City for 22 small children, over half disabled, until Israeli attacks forced them to flee, strangers helping carry the distressed kids, Rahma carrying Iyas, a blind, deaf, five-year-old with cerebral palsy.
 In Khan Younis, Iyas died of infections when his medicine ran out: "He was a very sweet boy and was suffering a lot."
-Now they are in al-Mawasi - "Fear fills our hearts" - with three-month-old Malek, two-month-old Yazan, infant Yaffa with Down’s Syndrome: "We have no idea where they are from.
+Now they are in al-Mawasi - "Fear fills our hearts" - with three-month-old Malek, two-month-old Yazan, infant Yaffa with Down’s Syndrome: "We have no idea who their families are.
 God willing, we will be their family for now.
 We will try to make up for what they have lost...Life has no meaning if it does not have mercy."

 In truth, mercy has been grievously scarce amidst the suffering - from the "first grey children pulled from the rubble" and civilians picked off by drone missiles to the disabled young man attacked in his home by an IDF dog and left to die and the man caring for his mother with Alzheimer's shot, detained and only freed two months later, long after neighbors found her dead on her bed.
 Last week, after months of targeting water supplies "to create a situation of thirst and hunger," IDF forces blew up a key water reservoir in Rafah that U.S. activist Rachel Corrie spent her last month protecting.
 In a post on Instagram, a soldier celebrated the act "in honor of Shabbat" with a video of the explosion and a song vowing, "We will burn Gaza."
 It's been deleted; denial is vital to Israel.
 "The IDF has never, and will never, deliberately target children," they said in response to outrage over another child-slaughtering air strike always meant to target "a Hamas command center" with "precise munitions" after taking "numerous steps" to "minimize civilian harm."
 Still, they added, "Remaining in an active combat zone has inherent risks."